 these records are used along with the treatment prescribed by your

-dentist to create a customised 3D treatment plan just for you.
+dentist to create a customized 3D treatment plan just for you.
 You will be able

 to see the final position your teeth are predicted to reach after your

-treatment.
-This plan is used to develop your customised aligners and also
+This plan is used to develop your customized aligners and also

 estimate the likely length of your treatment.
 You can decide to proceed with the